takshd15/elite-signup/chat-server/README.md

 # Update .env with your database credentials
 # The file already contains AWS RDS configuration
+# Redis is configured for development (uses Redis Mock for speed)
 ```

 ### **3. Start Chat Server**